My Ergonomic BATHROOM RENOVATION

 To maintain a friendly feeling of spaciousness I’ve chosen softer, rounded corners over sharper, square edges, such as with the shower screen.

-My number one requirement was for an LED magnifying mirror so I can put in contact lenses and apply makeup without wearing glasses.
+And my number one requirement?
+An LED magnifying mirror so I can put in contact lenses and apply makeup without wearing glasses.

 With a bigger budget and more time, every design decision for this renovation was to result in elevating the small room to feel generous, functional and beautiful.